Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Methods

-Here $\delta_{nC}=1$ if $n$ is a conduction band (and $0$ otherwise), so the renormalization applies only to valence--conduction transitions.
-The first (second) term on the right-hand side of Eq.~\eqref{eq:vh_ve} corresponds to $\chi^{abc}(\mathrm{VH})$ [$\chi^{abc}(\mathrm{VE})$] in Ref.~\citenum{Lin1999}.
+Here, $\delta_{nC}=1$ if $n$ is a conduction band and zero otherwise.
+The same convention is used in Eq.~\eqref{eq:vh_ve}: $\tilde p^{b}_{ml}$ or $\tilde p^{c}_{ln}$ is set to zero when $l$ is exactly degenerate with $m$ or $n$ within the same valence or conduction subspace.
+The first and second terms in Eq.~\eqref{eq:vh_ve} correspond to the VH and VE terms, respectively, of Ref.~\citenum{Lin1999}.

+When $\Delta=0$, one has $S_{nm}=\omega_{nm}$ and $\tilde p^a_{nm}=p^a_{nm}$, so Eqs.~\eqref{eq:highlight} and \eqref{eq:vh_ve} reduce to the same uncorrected static-limit expression.
+The distinction between schemes N and L therefore arises only for a finite scissors shift.